How to Handle Denials and Appeals Like a Pro?

 WhatsApp

 Even with strong documentation and accurate coding, some chiropractic claims will be denied.
+Check out our guide Best Coding and Documentation Practices for Chiropractors.
 The key to protecting revenue is having a structured denial management and appeal process.

 Proper denial handling can significantly recover lost reimbursements.